deepak-karkala/illustrated-rlhf/docs/implementation_details.md

 - Added a React context to manage the active analogy and persist the choice in `localStorage`.
-- Surface a global analogy switcher bar beneath the site header so learners can change lenses without crowding the navigation.
+- Allow learners to switch lenses directly from the analogy visuals grid, keeping the navigation uncluttered.
 - Highlighted sidebar modules and introduced analogy pills to reinforce the selected context.